UCONN-ITAC/itac-docs/docs/Training/3-Technical-Writing/Conclusion.md

 **Part B:** Create a graph of the data.
 Insert this graph into your document and provide a strong caption.

-**Part C:** Write a paragraph discussing the late fees that references the table adn figure.
+**Part C:** Write a paragraph discussing the late fees that references the table and figure.